kdabug/react-rails-planets-lab/README.md

 ## TODO:

 - `create-react-app` and `rails new`
+    - `rails new planet_app -G --database=postgresql --skip-test` to create a new rails app
+    - `create-react-app client` to create a new react app INSIDE your rails app.
 - Be able to show all planets and show one planet.
 - Start by making a Rails model and make 1 planet in the db with the rails console.
 - Create your planet routes (`resources`).